boukew99/boukew99.github.io/portfolio/README.md

 Music 🎹 | GarageBand, Harmonica, Sonic Pi | Guitar, Audacity | Piano, Keyboard
 OS(user) | | Ubuntu, Android | IOS, Windows

+## FAQ
+What do you like to do?
+    UX design / Engineer
+What technologies do you use?
+    HTML, CSS, JS for small projects and Godot Engine for bigger projects.
+What I can offer?
+    User test your product and log a report about it.
+Make an MVP of a design.
+Or just simply some consultation.
+What do you care for?
+    Inclusive design of technology.